 The Team is made up of members of the Little Hunting Park.
 The Team’s goal is to provide every swimmer opportunities to improve swimming skills and to achieve success for the Team and for themselves.
 The Gators focus on stroke development, sportsmanship, Team camaraderie, recognition of achievement and fun!

-Little Hunting Park members, who are less than 19 years old, as of June 1, are eligible to join the Gators.
+Little Hunting Park members, who are between the ages of 5 and 18, as of June 1, are eligible to join the Gators.
 Additionally, swimmers must be able to swim the length of the pool unassisted and be judged by the Head Coach to be capable of effectively participating in 30-minute practice sessions.
 Swimmers who have developed sufficient skills to participate in practice sessions may join the Team anytime throughout the season and are strongly encouraged to do so.

 What the Swim Team expects from swimmers: